orsonteodoro/muslx32/README.md

-gimp | Can draw with basic shapes. xscreensaver | Opengl screen savers tested working. mesa-progs | Glxgears works on working opengl. chrony and ntpd | Chrony needs musl struct timex patched with musl from this overlay. alsa | You may need to copy _.asound.rc to `/<user>/.asound.rc` to get sound working for Firefox.
+gimp | Can draw with basic shapes. xscreensaver | Opengl screen savers tested working. mesa-progs | Glxgears works on working opengl. chrony and ntpd | Chrony needs musl struct timex patched with musl from this overlay.  don't forget to grab the timezone-data package and set /etc/timezone. alsa | You may need to copy _.asound.rc to `/<user>/.asound.rc` to get sound working for Firefox.
 It works without .asound.rc with mplayer. gnu screen | Allows to copy and paste and have multiple apps run in each virtual terminal links | Works when downloading and viewing pages